 If you become known for the quality of your responses to both complaints and compliments, it could have a positive impact on your brand.

-Remember who you are, what you do, and how your customers recognise you.
+Remember who you are, what you do, and how your customers recognize you.
 If the look, feel and tone of your communications are inconsistent, your customers may question your reliability.

 One of the most common types of online business reputation management is search engine optimisation (SEO).
 You can use SEO to drive traffic to your website through organic search engine results, encouraging customers to find and click on your results on Google or other search engine results pages (SERPs).